 - Nongame fish: Fish not otherwise defined as game fish.

-- Offshore pelagic species: Includes opah, Pacific pomfret, all species of tuna and mackerel, swordfish, billfish, jacks and all sharks, except leopard, spiny dogfish and soupfin sharks (which are classified as groundfish).
+- Offshore pelagic species: Includes opah, Pacific pomfret, all species of tuna and mackerel, swordfish, billfish, jacks and all sharks, except leopard shark, spiny dogfish and soupfin shark (are classified as groundfish).

 - Permanent residence: A dwelling where a person normally lives, and verified by an address, phone number, utility account, etc.

 - Resident: A person who has resided in Oregon at least six months immediately prior to the date of making application for a license, tag or permit issued by the State Fish and Wildlife Commission.
 Temporary absence from the state for a purpose other than establishing residency outside the state shall not be considered in determining whether a person meets the residency requirement.
 These requirements are waived for certain active members of the uniformed services and for some foreign exchange students.

 - Rockfish: All species of the family Scorpaenidae which includes Sebastes and Sebastolobus that occur in Oregon.